rfsp-dns/Hson/README.md

 ### Break down into end to end tests

-The test was executed using a 256Kb JSON file and convert all the content for each storage type.
-I executed this test to see if my own text storage will take less storage from the hard drive.
+The test was conducted using a 256KB JSON file, and the content was converted into various storage formats.
+I performed this test to evaluate whether my custom text storage solution would use less hard drive space compared to standard formats.

 ## Deployment